sungnga/react-ecommerce/README.md

 - Import the above module in routes/user.js file and call the function in router

 ### NODE: USER SIGNUP AND SIGNIN
-1. **Create user model and define userSchema, virtual fields, and methods**
+**1. Create user model and define userSchema, virtual fields, and methods**
 - Create a new folder called models
 - Inside the folder, create a file called user.js
 - In user.js file, define the user schema: